sdi1982/fbinstant-phaser-typescript/README.md

 ### Other
 * [Facebook Developers Instant Games SDK](https://developers.facebook.com/docs/games/instant-games/sdk) - FBInstant made available by index.html (not part of bundle)

-### Flow of Events
-#### main.ts
-1) Phaser Game is instantiated using properties from settings.ts and specifies scene files to load
-2) Handler for rezising the game when the window changes is registered.
-#### scenes/load.ts
-1) Assets specified in assets/assets.json are loaded within the scene's preload method
-2) Facebook Instant is checked to be available and initialized following SDK procedures (with loading progress)
-3) After all loading has finished, the menu scene is started
-#### scenes/menu.ts
-1) The menu scene can display Facebook data (if initialized in load.ts) and start the game on button click etc.

 ### How to Test/Publish on Facebook for Developers
 #### 1) Setup App with Facebook
 ```